manaproject/manaproject/index.md

 - Native interface MNI (Mana native interface)

 ## Sponsor the project
-If you believe this project holds some potential (which I obviously believe) feel free contact me at [manaproject@praisethemoon.org](manaproject@praisethemoon.org).
+If you believe that this project holds potential (which I obviously do) feel free contact me at [manaproject@praisethemoon.org](manaproject@praisethemoon.org).

 ## Design Blog Posts
-These some articles about mana design posted in my blog at [https://blogs.praisethemoon.org](https://blogs.praisethemoon.org).
+These are some articles about mana design posted in my blog at [https://blogs.praisethemoon.org](https://blogs.praisethemoon.org).
 Note that mana design is still work in progress, there is not even a compiler yet.
 You might find some different standard library calls and imports.
 What matters is just the concept.

 ### [Mana for high-performance computing](https://blog.praisethemoon.org/2017/06/11/mana-for-high-performance-computing-concept-wip/)